nammenam/master/paper/thesis.typ

 Inhibition should make a neuron not fire

+$ T = sum w/t $

 In a time to first spike scheme of we care about the order (the relative values since information is stored in time and order) we have to use weights and a neuron model that distinguish between inputs arriving earlier than others.
 I present a scheme where the first neuron that arrives starts a linear count where the slope of the counter is the weight additional inputs will increase or decrease the slope according to their weight.
 We can see that neurons arriving earlier will get more time to increase the counter and thus will carry a higher value.
 If the counter reaches a threshold the neuron will fire.
 The astute will notice that in this scheme the neuron will fire even for the smallest stimulus since the counter will count up a non zero value and eventually reach the threshold, to mitigate this we can simply say that if the counter is too slow the neuron will not fire we will see later that this scheme satisfies the criteria above.

 The problem with this decoding is for strong stimuli we would ideally make the neuron respond immediately and fire, but it has to wait until the counter has reached the threshold to fix this we can also add the weight of the input directly to the potential while also starting a counter.
 Now if early strong inputs arrive they will fill up the potential and make the neuron fire almost immediately.
 Small inputs wil take some time
 ]

+#figure(
+  include("figures/neuronmodel.typ"),
+  caption: [Proposed simplifed layout of a SNN.
+The neurons are connected with hirearcical busses that allow for the network to be configured as a _small world network_] )

 #serif-text()[